ogencoglu/OpenFinland/README.md

 <br>
 <br>

 The user was posting a relevant image apparently.
-The source code is available.
+The source code is available for the image recognition part.

 #### Monitoring the Effect of Economic Trends on Public Opinion
 #### Analysis of Political Stands